+There are a variety of commonly used measures for assessing performance.
 Recently, the parallel/distributed computing community has focussed its attention on the development of benchmark test suites, consisting of a diverse collection of programs.
 Given the diversity of algorithmic techniques and communication patterns in these test suites, it is difficult for any system to provide uniformly high performance across all tests.
-Usually, a system does very well on a handful of test programs and has poor or mediocre performance on the rest.
-Since the performance issue is addressed in many other papers, we do not elaborate on it further.
+Usually, a system does very well on a handful of test programs and gets poor or mediocre performance on the rest.
+Since this issue is being addressed by the community, we do not elaborate on it further.

-There are a number of ways to assess the applicability of a programming system.
-Portability is an important issue in the sequential world, but has an extra dimension of complexity in the parallel world.
+There are a number of ways of assessing the availability of a programming system.
+Portability is an important issue in the sequential world but has an extra dimension of complexity in the parallel world.
 Any programming system can be ported to a variety of hardware platforms.
 However, its performance may be low if its special hardware needs are not met.
 Availability can be assessed either globally (over a wide range of machines) or locally (meeting an individual organization's needs).
 Clearly, high availability of a system is meaningless if it does not support your machine or base language.

-Of the aspects listed in this paper, the least frequently measured is usability.
-Nevertheless, it may be the most important dimension since it influences the productivity of programmers, which has a big impact on time-to-market and other factors that directly affect corporate profits.
-Given the extra complexity of debugging and testing parallel and distributed software, it is essential that a programming system eliminate, simplify, or at least mask the complexity.
+The least frequently measured aspect of a programming system is its usability.
+Nevertheless, it may be the most important dimension since it influences the productivity of the programmers, which has a big impact on time-to-market and other factors that directly affect corporate profits.
+Given the extra complexity of debugging and testing parallel and distributed software, it is essential that a programming system eliminate, simplify or at least mask the complexity.

-5 Measuring Usability
+5. Measuring Usability